jbrewer/Responsive-Measure/README.md

 ## Examples

-Check out the [`examples`](http://jbrewer.github.com/Responsive-Measure/examples) directory for samples of the plugin in use.directory for examples.
+Check out the [`examples`](http://jbrewer.github.com/Responsive-Measure/examples) directory for samples of the plugin in use.

 ## Release History
 _(Nothing yet)_